 I worked my way through about half the menu.
 The bell pepper cocktail was a favorite, as was the Corn Harvest, made by sautéing corn in brown butter before infusing it into bourbon, and the Little New Year, which featured a house-made red bean syrup.

-I sat at a long counter-style table by the window which offered a great view of the street below.
+I sat at a long counter-style table by the window with a great view of the street below.

-Drinks are added to the menu occasionally depending on what is in season, and if you are curious what is currently being served up, check out their Instagram!
+Drinks rotate on and off the menu depending on what’s in season.
+If you’re curious what’s being served up, check out their Instagram!

 Seasonaltone